 The Takeaway – Pain Reduction, Stress Reduction and Somnolence

 CBD can affect sleep through several primary effects: pain reduction, stress reduction, and sedation.
-Formulations that complement each other – Plant People Drops+ Sleep tincture to help promote restful sleep, and Wildflower Relief Stick targeted to ease aches and pains at night.
+Formulations that complement each other – Rose Los Angeles Deep Sleep – Pairing the calming properties of passionflower and vanilla with the sweetness of mulberries, this recipe relies on nature to do the heavy lifting allowing an embrace of a better night’s sleep.
+Wildflower Relief Stick – Eases aches and pains

 How Does CBD Affect Sleep?